-Hydrangeas seems to love water, maybe that's why they have the word "hydra" in their name, and will droop during a hot afternoon.
+Hydrangeas seem to love water.
+Maybe that's why they have the word "hydra" in their name and often will droop during a hot afternoon.
 A little drooping is okay.
-Some stress may actually push them into to flowering more, but if they still are drooping when the weather cools down, get out the hose.
+Some call this "mid-day wilt".
+If they still are drooping in the early evening when the weather cools down, get out the hose.

-Love dried hydrangeas?
-Wait until the flowers begin to dry out a bit on their own, then cut them and place them in a vase with two to three inches of water.
-Once the water dries out, they will begin to naturally dry, and in a short time, and you will have an everlasting bouquet.
+Do you love the look of dried hydrangeas?
+Wait until the flowers begin to dry out a bit on their own.
+Then cut them and place them in a vase with two to three inches of water.
+Once the water dries out, they will begin to naturally dry.
+In a short time, you will have an everlasting bouquet.
 Read more about drying hydrangeas.

 Panicle hydrangea 'Limelight' is so easy to grow and can get quite large as you can see in the image above.